-Foreign nationals, ex-pats or corporations may completely own a condominium or townhouse in the Philippines.
-To take ownership of private land, residential house and lot, and commercial building and lot, they may set up a domestic corporation in the Philippines.
+Foreign nationals, ex-pats, or corporations may completely own a condominium or townhouse in the Philippines.
+To take ownership of private land, residential house and lots, and commercial building and lots, they may set up a domestic corporation in the Philippines.
 This means that the corporation owning the land has less than or up to 40% foreign equity and is formed by 5-15 natural persons of legal age as incorporators, the majority of which must be Philippine residents.

 Can a Foreigner Lease Real Estate Property in the Philippines?